Science Results

 Massive Stars

-SDSS-V will collect multi-epoch observations of hot, OBAF stars in the TESS Continuous Viewing Zone (CVZ).
+SDSS-V will collect multi-epoch observations of hot, OBAF stars across the Galaxy and particularly in the TESS Continuous Viewing Zone (CVZ).
 Known eclipsing binary systems will be observed at least epochs, to identify stars for complete orbit determination and to compare dynamical masse and radii with seismic-derived values.
 Non-eclipsing systems will also be monitored for RV variability.
 Outside of the CVZ footprints, we expect to survey virtually all of the OB stars within 8 kpc of the Sun.

 White Dwarfs